MicrosoftEdge/MSEdgeExplainers/LocalFolder/explainer.md

 1. The `FileSystemHandle` design does not support walking up the directory structure.

 1. The `LocalFolder` directory handle and its contents will not allow the modification of existing files or creation of new files.
 This prevents the creation of executable files and the creation of files outside of the LocalFolder directory.
-Additionally, the implementation of the File System Access API in Chromium prevents creation of some executable file types.
+Additionally, the implementation of the File System Access API in Chromium prevents creation of some executable file extensions.

 1. The app has to opt in explictly using the `related_applications` field in the web app manifest.
 The app developer must understand the risks involved and be responsible for the actions of third party scripts used.
 Most apps that do not intend to access `LocalFolder` will not expose it unknowingly to third parties.